 During those years in Rome, for example, a Pontifex (priest) observed the sky and announced a new moon and therefore the new month to the king.
 For centuries afterward, Romans referred to the first day of each new month as Kalends or Kalends from their word calare (to announce solemnly, to call out).
 The word calendar derived from this custom.

 The ancient Babylonians in 4000 BCE used a calendar with alternating 29- and 30-day months.
 This system required the addition of an extra month three times every eight years, and as a further adjustment, the King would periodically order the insertion of an additional extra month into the calendar.

 However, what is interesting is that monument becomes a 'time capsule' from our ancestors to show us that they understood the mysteries of mathematics.
 For when a circle that has a diameter of 360 ft has a moated circumference (the area around the edge of the circle) of 1130 ft in length.
 So if we divide the length around the edge 1130 by the diameter 360, we get a very interesting number 3.14 - why is this absorbing, because it's what we know as PI or 3.14159!!

 So did the builders of Stonehenge leave us a message in stone?

 No one knows who invented Pi, yet the Ancient Greeks used this unusual symbol to denote pi - does it remind you of some monument we have been discussing?
 Why would the Greeks use such a symbol to denote the relationship of a circle to its diameter?
-Surely, you would use something round not a classic trilithon symbol as found at Stonehenge - unless of course, that's were it was first used!
+Surely, you would use something round, not a classic trilithon symbol as found at Stonehenge - unless of course, that's where it was first used!